aimtiaz11/customer-api-raml/README.md

 ## 3. Consumer integration

-In this section we describe how we can fulfil the above 2 use cases.
+In this section we describe how we can fulfil first two use cases.

 ### 3.1 Automated access to the API (use case 1)

-An API consumer that wish to invoke customer APIs periodically will need to register with the API service with the client ID and client secret.
+An API consumer that wish to invoke customer APIs periodically will need to register with the API service in order to obtain client ID and client secret.

-Auth flow:
+Once they have obtained that, the rest of the OAuth authrorization will follow as below:

-API consumer sends a request for token:
+**Step 1:** API consumer sends a request for token by sending the `client_id` and `client_secret` obtained during registration in an `Authorization` header as Base64 encoded string.

 ```
 POST /oauth/token HTTP/1.1